-EIF may support financial intermediaries in originating final recipient transactions which are subordinated debt transactions.
+EIF expects to support financial intermediaries in originating final recipient transactions, which are subordinated debt transactions, as defined in the Annex II-C of InvestEU GA.
 This type of debt financing is expected to improve the capital structure and solvency position of certain targeted final recipient.